Rethinking Normalization Strategies and Convolutional Kernels for Multimodal Image Fusion: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the National Natural Science Foundation of China (Nos.
-62331008, 62027827, 62221005 and 62276040), the Natural Science Foundation of Chongqing (Nos.
-CSTB2024NSCQ-MSX0726, 2023NSCQ-LZX0045 and CSTB2022NSCQ-MSX0436), the Science and Technology Research Program of Chongqing Municipal Education Commission (No. KJQN202400507), and the Chongqing Normal University Foundation Project (No. 23XLB028). {
+62331008, 62027827, 62221005, and 62276040), the Natural Science Foundation of Chongqing (Nos. {CSTB2024NSCQ-MSX0726}, 2023NSCQ-LZX0047 and CSTB2022NSCQ-MSX0436), {the Science and Technology Research Program of Chongqing Municipal Education Commission (Nos.
+KJQN202400507 and KJQN202500621), the Chongqing Normal University Foundation Project (No. 23XLB028)}, the Special Grant for Chongqing Postdoctoral Research Program (No. 2024CQBSHTB3046). {

 }